 Check out the royal palaces and shrines in central Seoul, and the traditional housing in areas like Bukchon Hanok village.

-Take a stroll along Cheonggyecheon, a lovely stream running through Seoul that was formerly covered over by a highway before being uncovered and spruced up in an urban revitalisation scheme.
+Take a stroll along Cheonggyecheon, a restored stream running through central Seoul that was formerly covered over by a highway before being uncovered and spruced up in an urban revitalisation scheme.

 Resources and Useful Links for Visiting Korea